 Recommendations for Eating Gluten Free at the Cheesecake Factory

 - Order the least risky menu items.
-It appears that too much can go wrong with the pasta, so I highly recommend avoiding it altogether.
-They might use the same water to cook the gluteny pasta, or they might strain it in a shared or unclean strainer.
+Too much can go wrong with pasta, so I recommend avoiding it altogether.
+They might use the same water for cooking the gluteny pasta or straining it in a shared or unclean strainer.
 Order, instead, foods that are as naturally gluten free as possible and require the least handling and processing.

 - Convey the seriousness of your “allergy.”
 If you cannot eat gluten, convey the seriousness of your diet to your server.
-As you know, many people are simply avoiding gluten, but many of you are on medically-necessary gluten-free diets and your server needs to know the difference.
+Tell your server you’re on a medically-necessary gluten-free diet.

 - Don’t assume.
 Remember, the dishes are “gluten-free upon request.”
 This doesn’t mean the dish is gluten free; it means it can be made gluten free.
 There is a difference.

 - Ask for a slice of cheesecake from the back.
-My server didn’t think he could get me a cheesecake from the back (not in the display case) but the manager did just that.
-So ask both your server and/or manager to see if you can get a safe slice.
+My server didn’t think he could get me a cheesecake from the back (not in the display case), but the manager was able to do so.
+Ask your server and manager to see if you can get a safe slice.
 It’s worth it if you can make it happen because the cheesecake was the best part of the meal.

-- Always test your food.
-I’m not sure I feel comfortable eating at the Cheesecake Factory without testing my meal for gluten first.
-Refer to #1 by ordering the least risky foods if you must eat here.
-You can always eat pasta at home, don’t risk it when you know it’s questionable.
+- Test your food.
+I’m not sure I feel comfortable eating at the Cheesecake Factory without testing my meal for hidden gluten first.

 - Don’t go during busy hours.
 If you want extra care in taking and preparing your order, avoid going to the Cheesecake Factory during peak hours.
-This restaurant is crazy busy at peak hours.
+This restaurant is bustling during peak hours.

 No way!
 I’m going to check it out now!!